danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 const router = new Router({ basePath });
 ```

-The router uses `basePath` in two complementary methods—one to strip the prefix from incoming URLs for route matching, and one to add it back when constructing URLs for the browser:
+The router can then use `basePath` to strip the prefix from incoming URLs for route matching, and to add it back when constructing URLs for the browser:

 ```javascript
 // Router constructs URLs correctly for any deployment context